 On the tube, Tran showed Fieri how to eat the fried spring rolls.
 He wraps lettuce and mint around a roll (way more mint than I received), and then he went in for a monster chomp.
-“But the whole kicker is this rolled in the lettuce, and then hit with the mint,” he says at the end of his spiel.
-“And then you get this sweet tang...”
+“But the whole kicker is this rolled in the lettuce, and then hit with the mint,” he says, “and then you get this sweet tang...”

 The egg roll, filled with pork and glass noodles, has a dominant flavor of fried rice paper.
 The crisp exterior shatters like busted plate glass.
-The pork flavor is fine but not overwhelmingly heady, and certainly doesn’t call to mind a robust intelligent creature that has spent life rooting for nuts and acorns.
-The egg rolls are decent.
-They could be better if Tran used a new pork supplier or coaxed out the porcine goodness more.
-I don’t know that, like our dear mayor, I’d nosh them to a food coma.
+The pork certainly doesn’t call to mind a robust intelligent creature that has spent life rooting for nuts and acorns.
+The egg rolls are just above average.
+I don’t know that, like Fieri I’d nosh them to "food coma."

-Not too long after, the next triple-D dish comes.
-I know this because I can hear the thing.
-It’s a molten clay pot hissing like a pissed-off reptile, blazing my way thanks to a focused waitress and a long stay over the blue flame of a gas stove.
+Not too long after, I hear the next triple-D dish coming.
+It’s a molten clay pot hissing like reptile, blazing my way thanks to a waitress and a long stay over the blue flame of a stove.

-As Fieri watches Tran make this dish, he hints she may be cooking the rice for too long.
+As Fieri watches Tran make this dish, he hints she may be cooking the rice too long.
 She starts sizzling chicken.
 She messes with 'shrooms and bok choy.
-The dish, kind of like Korean bibimbap, starts to inch toward doneness.
+The dish, kind of like Korean bibimbap, hurtles toward doneness.
 “And the whole time, we’ve been blasting the rice over there in the clay pot,” Fieri says.

-The hot pot is frighteningly hot.
+The hot pot is scalding.
 Even if you wait five minutes, the jasmine rice flambés your tongue as if it were black pavement in August.
-I say this as someone who eats pizza a minute out of the oven and pasta straight from the boiling water.
 Fieri was right.